p0pr0ck5/lua-resty-waf/README.md

 *Default*: error

 Defines the destination for event logs.
-FreeWAF currently supports logging to the error log, a separate file on the local file system, or a remote UDP server.
+FreeWAF currently supports logging to the error log, a separate file on the local file system, or a remote TCP or UDP server.
 In the latter two cases, event logs are buffered and flushed when a defined threshold is reached (see below for further options regarding event logging options).

 *Example*: